Wondering how too much or too little muscle tone due to cerebral palsy can affect your child’s growth and development?

-Normally, the brain will send signals down the spinal cord in response to stimuli for your muscles to appropriately contract and relax.
+Normally, the brain will send signals down the spinal cord and through peripheral nerves in response to stimuli for your muscles to appropriately contract and relax.

 However, the brain damage that caused cerebral palsy can negatively affect communication to the body, resulting in abnormal muscle tone.

-There are two types of abnormal muscle tone: hypertonia and hypotonia.
+There are two types of abnormal muscle tone that a child with cerebral palsy may experience: hypertonia and hypotonia.

-Hypertonia is high muscle tone, which causes stiff, rigid movements due to continuously contracted muscles.
+Hypertonia describes high muscle tone, which causes stiff, rigid movements due to continuously contracted muscles.

 Next, we’ll further differentiate between the two.